Why Timely Invoicing Does Not Guarantee Getting Paid

 Why Don't Customers Pay on Time Even When They Want To?

-Three forces drive most delays.
+Three forces drive most delays, and none of them respond to a faster invoice.
 Cash-flow constraints mean customers pay critical vendors first and slot you against their entire vendor list.
-Approval workflows create bottlenecks, and the larger the customer, the longer the chain.
-Errors and disputes freeze everything: a single line-item discrepancy can put your whole account on hold until resolved, which is why payment accuracy matters as much as speed.
+Approval workflows create bottlenecks, and the larger the customer, the longer the chain of sign-offs.
+Errors and disputes freeze everything, because a single line-item discrepancy can put your whole account on hold until it is resolved, which is why payment accuracy matters as much as speed.

 | Cause | What it looks like | What helps |